 What are the Oil Sands?

-Canada's oil sands are the largest deposit of crude oil on the planet.
-The oil sands or tar sands, are a mixture of sand, water, clay and a type of oil called bitumen.
+Canada’s oil sands are the largest deposit of crude oil on the planet.
+The oil sands (or tar sands as they are sometimes inaccurately referred to), are a mixture of sand, water, clay and a type of oil called bitumen.
 Thanks to innovation and technology we can recover oil from the oil sands, providing energy security for the future.

 Oil sands are a mixture of sand, water and bitumen (oil that is too heavy or thick to flow on its own).
 Bitumen is so thick that at room temperature it acts much like cold molasses.
 For that reason, this resource is sometimes called “tar sands,” but that term is incorrect because bitumen and tar (asphalt) are different compounds.
 “Oil sands” correctly identifies the end product derived from bitumen: crude oil.

 Experience the magic of virtual reality (VR) and learn about oil sands development and environmental performance.
 CAPP’s behind-the-scenes VR tours will give you an incredible inside look at oil sands mining and steam-assisted gravity drainage (SAGD) operations.

 The oil sands mining VR lets you ride along in a huge haul truck, takes you inside a bitumen molecule, explains the sequence of surface mining, and provides quick facts – all of which adds up to a first-hand look into the fascinating world of Canada’s oil sands.

 The SAGD immersive experiences takes you deep underground to learn how steam heats bitumen to make it flow, a technology that has revolutionized oil sands production with less land disturbance than surface mining.
 You’ll also find fascinating quick facts and get inside an actual in situ operation.

 The oil sands SAGD VR app can be downloaded to your mobile device or desktop for free by clicking the links below.